B1Fanclub/clibackdoor/README.md

 ```
 Then, once you did that, click Workspace, and make sure LoadstringEnabled is enabled.
 If it is not in Workspace, then check in ServerScriptService.

-If you have a clientsided executor for the revival you're exploiting, run this:
+If you have a clientsided executor for the revival you're exploiting, run this or any examples:
 ```
 -- i like my cheese drippy bro local moduleID = 970596902